CALL US : 660.663.2331

 Articles of Faith

-This Church accepts and adopts as a statement of its Scriptural and Doctrinal Beliefs and “Articles of Faith” of “The New Hampshire Baptist Confession of Faith”, as revised and currently used by Churches of the Southern Baptist Convention.
+This Church accepts and adopts as a statement of its Scriptural and Doctrinal Beliefs and “Articles of Faith” of “The Baptist Faith and Message 2000.

 First Baptist Church of Gallatin affirms God's original design to create two distinct and complementary sexes, male and female, to glorify Him (Gen. 1:27; Isa.
 43:7; Matt.
 19:4-6; Mk.
 10:6).
 Marriage is the first divine institution, essentially rooted in the created order, uniting one man and one woman in an exclusive covenant commitment for their joint lifetime, for their good and for the good of any children who may be conceived and born into this union (Gen. 1:28, 2:19-24; Malachi 2:13-16; Mark 10:11-12).